Technical Deep Dive

 Pure SQL.
 Sub-100ms.
 Zero ML infrastructure.
 Deterministic, auditable fraud detection that runs on your existing database without external API costs.

-18 min read January 2025
+By Josh Spadaro 18 min read January 2026

 Key Takeaways